Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Display 3D labels in scene/README.md

 ## About the data

-This sample shows a [NYC infrastructure scene](https://www.arcgis.com/home/item.html?id=850dfee7d30f4d9da0ebca34a533c169) hosted on ArcGIS Online.
+This sample shows a [New York City infrastructure](https://www.arcgis.com/home/item.html?id=850dfee7d30f4d9da0ebca34a533c169) scene hosted on ArcGIS Online.

 ## Tags